Corinne Le Quéré

-Corinne Le Quéré CBE FRS (born July 1966) is a French-Canadian scientist.
-She is Royal Society Research Professor of Climate Change Science at the University of East Anglia (UEA) and former Director of Tyndall Centre for Climate Change Research.
+Marie Corinne Lyne Le Quéré CBE FRS (born July 1966) is a Canadian scientist.
+She is Royal Society Research Professor of Climate Change Science at the University of East Anglia and former Director of Tyndall Centre for Climate Change Research.
 She is the chair of the French High Council on Climate and member of the UK Climate Change Committee.
 Her research focuses on the interactions between the carbon cycle and climate change.

 Education

 Le Quéré received her B.Sc. in physics from University of Montreal, an M.S. in Atmospheric and Oceanic Sciences from McGill University, and a Ph.D. in oceanography from University of Paris VI.